 Join us for an informative Concert Talk 45 minutes prior to each concert.
 Special guest speakers from the UConn School of Music will comment on the pieces to be performed and offer historical context and insight into the composers and music on the program during these informal "behind the scenes" talks.

-You can prepare for each Concert Talk in advance by reading the program notes on your concerts's event page on this website.
-Simply click VIEW PLAYBILL.
-Program notes are also included in the playbill you will receive from the ushers upon entering the concert hall.
+Program notes are included in the playbill you will receive from the ushers upon entering the concert hall.

 Jorgensen Concert Talks are FREE and open to all concert ticket holders.